 The airbase was greatly expanded and acquired a closed character because of the increasingly stricter security.
 The American part of the airbase even had its own Military Police that had no problems with stopping Dutch military personnel.
 There was once even a Dutch officer spread eagled on his belly with an MP's cocked pistol pointed at him.

-On Soesterberg Airbase: A "Dutch" warning that you were on American soil.
+On Soesterberg Airbase: A "Dutch" warning.

 The Base Chapel